spollard/josh-works.github.io/_posts/2019-02-20-whole_messages_in_slack.md

 ![mute all the things](/images/2019-04-12 at 5.53 AM.png)

-# "You There?" and other messages to never send
+## "Are you there?" and other messages to never send

 A while back, [I learned about "whole values" in Ruby objects]( {{ site.baseurl }}{% link _posts/2018-10-12-primitive_obsession_and_exceptional_values.md %}).